search

 • Programme Outline

-The first session will be an introduction to the Programme and what to expect in the week.
-This will be followed by a talk from a leading industry practitioner on sustainability relating to the financial sector.
+Before the first session begins, there will be an introduction to the Programme and what to expect in the week.

 Sustainability has been on the public agenda for many years and received a significant push with the adoption of the Paris Agreement and the Sustainable Development Goals in 2015.
 This module sets the scene and introduces the world of sustainability by providing an overview of the different rationales why integrating sustainability considerations into business decisions and financial markets is becoming increasingly important.
 We will have a closer look at why a transformation towards a more sustainable world is important and discover the role of finance in the light of the transition to a sustainable, low-carbon economy.
 We will also dismantle the elements which contribute to sustainable finance, namely impact, risk, and opportunities.